WXXI-TV

 WXXI-TV (channel 21) is a PBS member television station in Rochester, New York, United States.
-It is owned by the WXXI Public Broadcasting Council alongside NPR members WXXI (1370 AM) and WXXI-FM (91.5).
+It is owned by the WXXI Public Broadcasting Council alongside NPR members WXXI (1370 AM), WXXI-FM (105.9), and WXXO (91.5 FM).
 The three outlets share studios at 280 State Street near downtown Rochester; WXXI-TV's transmitter is located on Pinnacle Hill on the border between Rochester and Brighton.

 Programming

 National productions

 WXXI-TV's national public television productions include A Warrior in Two Worlds, Echoes from the Ancients, Out of the Fire, Albert Paley: Man of Steel, Biz Kid$, and Flight to Freedom.
 WXXI-TV also produced Assignment: The World, a weekly current-events program for schools, which aired on approximately 100 public television stations nationwide, and was the nation's longest-running instructional television program.
 Due to funding cuts, it was canceled and its last episode aired on May 23, 2013.

 Former programming

 ThinkBright, broadcast from 6 p.m. to 6 a.m. on 21.3 until the digital transition.